 1. U.S. immigrants and children of immigrants may be eligible for fellowships of up to $90,000.
-The funding is open to applicants under the age of 31 who are pursuing graduate studies in any advanced degree-granting program in any field throughout the country.
+Subsequently, funding is open to applicants under the age of 31 who are pursuing graduate studies in any advanced degree-granting program in any field throughout the country.

 1. Grants of up to $10,000 are available to Nebraska individuals for child care startups.
 Meanwhile, Utah also offers up to $400 in funding to help cover some of the costs associated with the child care licensing and business licensing fees.

 2. Individuals who are willing to relocate to and work remotely in Tulsa, Oklahoma, may be eligible for grants of $10,000 as well as in-kind support.
-The grantees will receive membership to a co-working space, support in finding housing, and community-building opportunities.
+Furthermore, grantees will receive membership to a co-working space, support in finding housing, and community-building opportunities.

 3. Scholarships of $10,000 are available to managers of nonprofit organizations to participate in a leadership program.
 Both new and experienced nonprofit leaders may apply for leadership training.
 This opportunity will allow participants to build upon their leadership skills.